byishimo1234-glitch/alu-shell/init_files_variables_and_expansions/README.md

-File that Write a script that prints a number with two decimal places, followed by a new line.
+File that Write a script that converts a number from base 10 to base 16.